mumez/PunQLite/README.md

 (Smalltalk at: #ConfigurationOfPunQLite) load
 ```

 The final target will be Pharo 3.0.
-But Pharo 2.0 would also work.
+But Pharo 2.0 also work.

 ## Performance ##
 ```Smalltalk